Skip to Main Content

 Usual rate type Fixed Fixed Variable

-Repayment schedule Monthly Monthly Monthly interest-only repayments during the draw period (usually the first 5-10 years); monthly payments during the repayment period
+Repayment schedule Monthly Monthly Monthly (can be interest-only during the draw period)

-Fees Origination fee (0.5-1% of loan amount); documentation fee Closing costs (avg.
+Fees Origination fee (generally a flat amount) Closing costs (avg.
 1% of borrowing amount) Closing costs (avg.
-1% of borrowing amount)
+1% of borrowing amount); account maintenance fee

 Home equity loans and auto loans are both types of secured debt: that is, they are backed by something that acts as collateral for the loan.
 While a car loan is secured by the car you purchase, a home equity loan is secured by your home.
 In both cases, if you fail to repay, the lender has the right to seize, respectively, the car or the house.